Directed by James A Contner

 - Just a Kid: Another Buffy/Dawn argument on the subject of Buffy's over-protectiveness.
 In the end Buffy accepts that she got it all wrong."I don't want to protect you from the world.
 I want to show it to you."

 - Love Makes You Evil: Willow feels everyone's pain and decides to destroy the world.

-- MeaningfulEcho/Once More, with Clarity!: After finishing his trial, Spike repeated the same like he said when he first entered "to give the Slayer what she deserved."
+- MeaningfulEcho/Once More, with Clarity: After finishing his trial, Spike repeated the same line he said when he first entered "to give the Slayer what she deserved."
 It took on a new meaning when we learned that he was talking about getting his soul back.

 - Mercy Kill: What Willow was trying to do except on a global scale.